ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 ```
 {: code_block}

-The response will show the metadata parameter set to `false` when you disable the service.
+The response will show the metadata parameter set to `true` when you enable the service.
 You can also verify the metadata service setting by making a `GET /instance/{id}` call.

 #### Enable or disable the metadata service for an existing instance from the API
 {: #imd-enable-on-instance-api}

 To enable or disable the service from an existing instance, make a `PATCH /instance/{instance_id}` call and specify the `metadata_service` parameter.
-Set `enabled` to either `true` or `false`.
+By default, the `enabled` property is set to `false`.
+To enable the service, set it to`true`.

-This example call shows enabling the metadata service for an instance on which the service is enabled:
+This example call shows enabling the metadata service for an instance:

 ```
-curl -X PATCH "$vpc_api_endpoint/v1/instances?version=2021-10-14&generation=2"\
+curl -X PATCH "$vpc_api_endpoint/v1/instances/$instance_id?version=2022-01-12&generation=2"\
     -H "Authorization: Bearer $iam_token"\
     -d '{
-          "image": {
-             "id": "9aaf3bcb-dcd7-4de7-bb60-24e39ff9d366"
-          },
-          "keys": [
-            {
-              "id": "363f6d70-0000-0001-0000-00000013b96c"
-            }
-          ],
-          "name": "my-instance",
           "metadata_service": {
             "enabled": true
-          },
-          .
-          .
-          .
+          }
       }'
 ```
 {: code_block}